-Note: These options are only available in the Mac and Windows versions of MuseScore (except the version from the Windows Store), as only those can be updated directly from MuseScore.org.
-Linux distributions (and the Windows Store) have different mechanisms to make updates available.
+Note: This menu option is only available in the Mac and Windows versions of MuseScore, as those can be updated directly from MuseScore.org.
+Linux distributions have different mechanisms to make updates available.

-• Preferences: Update
+• Preferences: Updates

 Basics

 The previous "Getting started" chapter guides you through the installation and process for creating a new score.
 The "Basics" chapter gives an overview of MuseScore and describes the general methods for interacting with the score.